gilnam74/vex-sneppet/VEX-for-artists.md

 I can see the another pattern here:  `coordinate X = A + S*(number of points + 1)`

-Now it is easy to implement it in VEX:
+Now it is easy to implement this formula of a new point pisition in VEX:
 ```C
 vector anchor_a = point(0, "P", 0);
 vector anchor_b = point(0, "P", 1);